 The American Psychological Association published statistics regarding how long it may take for treatment to work.
 Their data states:

 A data-driven method of therapy helps quantify progress, further establishing forward movement and growth in treatment.
 Two Chairs specializes in a Measurement-Based Care (MBC) approach to therapy, using self-reported client data to tailor care and track progress in therapy over time—which can lead to better outcomes, faster.
 It’s estimated that clients who engage in care that incorporates MBC fare 76% better than clients in usual care, and they benefit from care in about half of the time as usual care¹.
 Overall, the benefits of MBC are indisputable, and yet it is estimated that less than 20% of mental health providers in the U.S. incorporate measures into their care and only 5% do so based on industry best practices².

 Those who engage in an MBC approach to therapy may feel empowered by tracking progress and self-reflection on a regular and ongoing basis.
 In addition, with MBC, measurement goes beyond that of just symptoms, and highlights the quality of the relationship between a client and a clinician—a core aspect in the therapeutic process.

 The amount of time needed for therapy to work varies greatly.
 Factors that have an influence on time needed for therapy to work include personal goals, rate of progress, your specific therapist’s style of treatment, as well as environmental circumstances.
 While complete recovery is a motivating driver of treatment, considering your own progress should be top of mind.
-Book your consultation today to learn how Two Chairs can start helping you, today.
+Book your matching appointment to learn how Two Chairs can start helping you, today.